fingo/spata/readme.md

 while keeping the original exception in the `cause` field.

-Although this design decision might be seen as questionable, as returning `Either` instead of throwing an exception could be the better choice, it is made deliberately - all available Java parsing methods throw an exception, so it is more convenient to use them directly while implementing `StringParser` traits, leaving all exception handling in a single place, i.e. the `StringParser.parse` method.
+Although this design decision might be seen as questionable, as returning `Either` instead of throwing an exception could be a better choice, it is made deliberately - all available Java parsing methods throw an exception, so it is more convenient to use them directly while implementing `StringParser` traits, leaving all exception handling in a single place, i.e. the `StringParser.parse` method.